AaronCWacker/Yggdrasil/README.md

 # Prompts - 03/30/2023

+List the top ten forms of AI LLM Prompting libraries and libraries that demonstrate QA or more specifically themed problem and solution areas structured as question and answer large language model ai pipelines with semantic and episodic memory and include cite reference URLS.
+Write this as markdown code as a table modify the table and add wikipedia.org URL

+List the top ten forms of AGI and include cite reference URLS.
+Write this as markdown code as a table modify the table and add wikipedia.org URL

 create a summary of the top twenty clinical and mental health standardized terminology sets that are open source and freely available without a paid license.
 Create this as a streamlit markdown table with emojis and descriptions as well as URL to the download page for the vocabulary or terminology data files.

 Crea streamlit python tuple program that rruns scenarios of upvotes and downvotes within a period of time from zero to 100 seconds.
 Use this as tuples: